Channels are one of Slack’s core features and the best way to organise teams around a common goal.

 #project-alpha.
-These channels will group together on your sidebar.
+These channels will be grouped together on your sidebar.

 #team-design.
 In these channels, members can post status updates, share important calendar reminders and have general discussions related to their responsibilities.

-For firms that mostly work with other companies, you might want to label channels with a prefix like
+For firms that mostly work with other companies, you might want to label channels with a prefix such as

-#accounts- and the name of the organization you are working with, e.g.,
+#accounts- and the name of the organisation that you’re working with, e.g.

 Once you’ve agreed on how to name channels, share your guidelines widely by posting and pinning them to your main announcement channels.